gianwario/SensY/README.md

-# Online Appendix — Prompt Sensitiveness in LLMs
+# Online Appendix — Bias Ahead: Sensitive Prompts as Early Warnings for Fairness in Large Language Models

 This repository contains the complete online appendix for the study **“Prompt Sensitiveness in Large Language Models”**, including datasets, scripts, experimental configurations, and reproducibility material for RQ1 and RQ2.